bihealth/seasnap-pipeline-browser/creating_shiny_apps_with_kiosc.md

 `docker build -t ghcr.io/bihealth/pipeline-browser:v4.`).

 Note that at this point we already define the name of the image and its location.
-I will store the docker image on github container repository (`ghcr.io`), bihealth account.
+It will store the docker image on github container repository (`ghcr.io`), bihealth account.

 It takes a lot of time to build it for the first time: docker needs to pull the bioconductor image, install all the requirements etc. However, when you